philipmoffatt/Rasterizing-gridMET-HYSPLT/README.md

 print(paste("the out_path is ",out_path))

 if (!length(args)==2) {
-  stop("argumentes are expected in order
+  stop("arguments are expected in order
-      1: the day of trajectorys.
+      1: the day of trajectories.
       2: the out path for the rasters.")
       }